zaoqi/kindlelauncher/README.txt

 SUCH AS MANY IN THIS OLD LIST: http://wiki.mobileread.com/wiki/Kindle_Touch_Hacking#Extensions_for_the_GUI_Launcher SOME OF THESE DONT WORK, SOME WORK ON CERTAIN FIRMWARES ONLY.
-AS A COURTESY THESE BROKEN APPLICATIONS ARE LISTED ON THE MAIN THREAD UNDER KNOWN ISSUES.
+AS A COURTESY THESE APPLICATIONS ARE LISTED ON THE MAIN THREAD UNDER KNOWN ISSUES.

 ALSO: SOME EXTENSION SUCH AS Kterm ARE DEVICE SPECIFIC.
 THIS LAUNCHER WON'T MAGICALLY MAKE CODE THAT IS DEVICE SPECIFIC WORK ON OTHER DEVICES.